-- If it doesn't start right away, hold your key in START.
-If it doesn't start in 10 seconds, push the accelerator pedal all the way down for 5 seconds, or until it starts. - If your engine still won't start, wait 15 seconds to let the starter motor cool down and do it all again.
+If it doesn't start right away, hold your key in START.
+If it doesn't start in 10 seconds, push the accelerator pedal all the way down for five more seconds, or until it starts.
+If your engine still won't start (or starts but then stops), wait 15 seconds and start over.